 But what exactly is the purpose of this emerging position?
 And how can you tell who should fill that position within your organization?
 These are complicated questions, but if you can find the answers you stand to gain a lot.

 The Changing Role of Product

 Businesses have employed product managers, product marketers, product innovators, and more for decades even at executive levels with related, but distinct roles.
-They would typically report up to a CMO or other senior executive, and Product as a business function would be wrapped up into Marketing or other department.
+They would typically report up to a CEO or other senior executive, and the Chief Product Officer need to be closely aligned to key peers in marketing and IT.

 Over time, the role of these product-focused professionals has grown and become more sophisticated.
 Your products are no longer just what you sell–they’re the face of your brand, a key part of the vitally important customer experience, and a channel for organizational innovation.